A complete keto cheat sheet to help you get started on your keto diet. Get into the fat-burning state of ketosis and reap the benefits!

 Enter the calorie intake adjustment.
 For a calorie deficit (weight loss) enter a negative value (e.g. -10) while for a calorie surplus (weight gain) enter a positive value (e.g. 15).
 It is recommended that you opt for a moderate calorie deficit or surplus.

 Now, record your daily caloric total on the printable Cheat Sheet at the end of this article.

-Now that you are armed with your total daily caloric requirement, you re now able to plug in your macronutrient numbers to find out how many fats carbs and proteins you need to be eating each day.
+Now that you are armed with your total daily caloric requirement, you can plug in your macronutrient numbers to find out how many fats, carbs, and proteins you need to eat daily.

 Let’s plug these numbers into our two examples to see what we end up with.

-CARBOHYDRATES = _______ x 5% = 78 calories from carbohydrates
+- CARBOHYDRATES = _______ x 5% = _______ calories from carbohydrates

-Now we can drill down deeper to work out how many grams of each macro your need to be eating.
+Now we can drill down deeper to determine how many grams of each macro you need to eat.

-There re 4 grams of CARBOHYDRATE per calorie.
+- There are 4 grams of CARBOHYDRATES per calorie.